 After the caribou kill in the fall, it was time to prepare for winter, the women being responsible for the clothing, the men for keeping toboggans and dog harness in good repair.
-By the time the lakes were frozen over, they could be on their way to a chosen spot where there were plenty of caribou and a good supply of wood.
-It was always good caribou country around Wollaston Lake.
+By the time the lakes were frozen over, they could be on their way to a chosen spot where there was plenty of caribou and a good supply of wood.
+It was always a good caribou country around Wollaston Lake.
 Many Chipewyans spent the winter there, moving only if the caribou became scarce.
 If this happened, they would load all their belongings on the toboggans and be off with their dog teams.
 They might not have far to go.
 The men would leave their families, find the caribou, then bring the families to the new place they had found.
 Once the families were moved, the men would go back to the cache they had left and return with dried meat, fish and grease.
-Actually , there was never any problem about having plenty of food.
+There was never any problem with having plenty of food.
 These people would set out nets under the ice for fish, and the women would tend them while the men were on the trapline.

 They used the deadfall trap for marten -- which were plentiful in the early days -- and for mink, too.
 (The deadfall trap is a primitive device composed of rocks or tree limbs arranged to fall on an animal and so secure him.)
 After checking their traps a couple of times, sometimes they would move on to new territory, leaving good sets behind.
 Such men would keep on the move all winter, perhaps making a wide circle and returning to their starting point before all the snow was gone.
 They were sufficiently impressed by Christian doctrine that most of them observed Sunday as a day of rest.
 They were at home wherever they stopped.
 Always they carried a deck of cards with them and they put in a lot of time playing poker.

 Some might follow one trapline all winter, getting fur on both the trip out and the return journey.
 There were eight outfits that I knew of east of Cree Lake who did this.
-Again there were others who, reaching the end of their trapline, might continue on in the same direction or branch off east or west, hit another river and travel it for a way, setting traps all the time.
+Again there were others who, reaching the end of their trapline, might continue in the same direction or branch off east or west, hit another river and travel it for a way, setting traps all the time.

-When a group of men travelled together in the winter time, as was most usual in my day, the party would consist of four dog teams and a runner -- five men in all.
-As well as the tent, the stove and the traps, they took along rabbit snares, fish hooks and fish nets.
+When a group of men travelled together in the wintertime, as was most usual in my day, the party would consist of four dog teams and a runner -- five men in all.
+As well as the tent, the stove and the traps, they took along rabbit snares, fish hooks and fishnets.
 There was no hurry as they went out setting their traps.
 At night they could have a good rest in their tents with their robes laid on spruce boughs.
 Perhaps two men would go off on the trail of a moose and the others would set out rabbit snares.
 If they ran short of dog feed, they would put in a net for fish.
 Those Cree Lake men followed the rivers and creeks where fur abounded and carefully avoided the trapping grounds of other men.

 In such a group, the oldest man was usually the leader -- probably the father of the others.
 The fur catch depended greatly on his ability.
 If he was a rustler and they made a good catch, they could establish good credit with the Hudson's Bay Company when they came to Patuanak in the spring, northern trappers lived on this credit system, being financed by the Hudson's Bay Company over the winter in the prospect of a good supply of fur at the end of the trapping season.